Be a fundraising volunteer

 Here are just some of the volunteer roles available within an RNLI fundraising group.

-Help with fundraising activities, while having fun and making new friends.
+- Fundraising team member: help with fundraising activities, while having fun and making new friends.

-Sell a range of RNLI souvenirs and gifts at local events.
+- Souvenir secretary: sell a range of RNLI souvenirs and gifts at local events.

-Be the primary point of contact for the team and cascade information to team members.
+- Secretary: be the primary point of contact for the team and cascade information to team members.

-Be responsible for looking after the team’s money and accounts.
+- Treasurer: be responsible for looking after the team’s money and accounts.

-Have overall responsibility for the team’s fundraising programme.
+- Chairperson: have overall responsibility for the team’s fundraising programme.